TeriAnn's Guide to Aladdin Mantle Lamps

 Swedesh Beadon wick adjustment knob

-Wick adjustment knob on Beacon model 3 & 4 burners sold in Sweden.
+Wick adjustment knob on P&A manufactured Beacon types model 3 & 4 burners sold in Sweden.

 Documents: